 2. Keep credit card balances low.
 High outstanding debt can pull your score down.

 3. Check your credit report for accuracy.
 Inaccurate information on your credit report can be cleared up easily.
 Always contact the original creditor and the credit bureaus whenever you clear up an error so that the inaccurate information won’t reappear later.

 4. Pay down debt.
-Consolidating your credit card debt or spreading it over multiple cards will not improve your score in the long run.
-The most effective way to improve your credit is by slowly paying down the amount you owe.
+Consolidating your credit card debt or spreading it over multiple cards will not improve your score in the long run, instead slowly pay down the amount you owe.